-Within the framework of KTH’s activities, work is currently underway in the autumn of 2020 to return to the workplace – taking the situation with Coronavirus into consideration.
-This means that you may consider, to a greater extent than previously, the possibility of conducting physical events.
+During the ongoing Corona pandemic, we need to plan, in a perhaps new way, regarding physical events.
 Conferences, events and larger meetings will continue to be replaced by digital meetings.
 In cases where larger meetings are planned and which cannot be replaced by digital meetings, it is important to limit the number of participants in order to reduce the risk of the spread of infection.

 Preventing the spread of infection